-Have you also encountered such a message in iTunes?
-Actually, besides the condition of this user mentioned above, there are also other situations you may be asked to enter the password to unlock iPhone backup file, such as when you try to change the password, restore backup, or extract backup files with some third-party softwares, etc.
+Have you also received such a message on iTunes?
+Actually, besides the condition of this user mentioned above, there are also other situations you may be asked to enter the password to unlock iPhone backup file, such as when you try to change the iPhone backup password, restore the previous iTunes backup, or extract backup files with some third-party software, etc.

-Why iTunes asks you to enter the password to unlock your iPhone backup?
+Why does iTunes ask you to enter the password to unlock your iPhone backup?
 That is because this backup is an encrypted backup.
-That is to say, when you made this backup for your iPhone via iTunes, you set an iTunes backup password to encrypt and protect your iPhone backup.
-Just like the following picture shows to you.
+In other words, when you turn on “Encrypt iPhone backup” in iTunes, you need to set an iTunes backup password to encrypt and protect your iPhone backup.
+Just like the following picture shows you.

-So, when you try to use your encrypted iPhone backup, no matter for what reasons, you need to enter the password to unlock iPhone backup file.
+So, whenever you try to use or restore your encrypted iPhone backup, you are expected to enter the password to unlock the iPhone backup file.
 There’s no way to use your iPhone backup without this password.
 Hence, you can see it is not the Apple ID password, not the iPhone password, and not the iTunes Store password, but the encrypted iTunes backup password.

 If you have no idea about the iTunes backup password, then the stupidest but maybe the simplest method is to try all the possible passwords you can think of.
 Such as your Apple ID password, iTunes store password, iPhone password, computer administrator password, some special numbers like birthdays or anniversaries, and some common passwords like 123456, 0000, 1111, etc.

 If you completely don’t have any impression about the iTunes backup password, it is possible that you’re not the one who encrypted the backup.
 Or, maybe you did it, but they remembered the password for you.
 So, you can ask your family or friends for help.
 Maybe it works with ease.